Saladin K. Patterson

 Saladin K. Patterson is an American television writer and producer.

-Biography
+Early life

-Patterson grew up in Montgomery, Alabama, near South Boulevard, and attended Loveless Academic Magnet Program.
-He then studied engineering at Massachusetts Institute of Technology, and entered a graduate psychology program at Vanderbilt University.
+Patterson, who is of African American heritage, grew up in Montgomery, Alabama and attended Loveless Academic Magnet Program.
+He studied engineering at Massachusetts Institute of Technology and entered a graduate psychology program at Vanderbilt University.

 Career

 Patterson left the graduate program at Vanderbilt to accept a "prestigious Disney|ABC Writing Fellowship", which gained him access to career opportunities in film and television.
 He landed a staff writer position on Teen Angel, and then became a writer for Frasier and for The Bernie Mac Show where he also was co-executive producer.

-For seven years, he worked on Psych as a co-executive producer, and in 2019 he returned to sign with 20th Century Fox Television.

-He is the developer of and executive producer of The Wonder Years revival, which premiered on ABC in September 2021.
-The series has averaged 2.35 million viewers per week since its debut.
+For seven years, Patterson worked on Psych as a co-executive producer.
+In 2019, he signed an overall deal with 20th Century Fox Television.
+He was the developer of and executive producer of The Wonder Years revival, which premiered on ABC in September 2021.
+He currently serves as the showrunner for the revival season of King of the Hill, which premiered in August 2025.